 Must social security numbers be included on the application?

-How soon can parties remarry after a divorce?
+How soon can parties remarry after a divorce or annulment?

 If a foreign birth certificate is presented as proof of age and the parties claim to be of age, must that document be accepted?

-- Each party applying for a marriage license shall present satisfactory documentary proof and shall swear to the application giving the place, date and year of their birth, full name of each applicant and residence (§42-104).
-Satisfactory documentary proof of identity includes, in Lancaster County, a photo id of each party.
+- Each party applying for a marriage license shall present satisfactory documentary proof and shall swear to the application giving the place, date and year of their birth, full name of each applicant and residence (per Neb.Rev.Stat. §42-104).
+Satisfactory proof of identity includes a valid (unexpired), governmental issued photo ID such as a driver's license, state ID card or passport.
 Please contact our office if you have questions concerning your identification papers.

 How closely related may the parties be?

-- Marriages are void when the parties are related to each other as parent and child, grandparent and grandchild, brother or sister, half-brother or half-sister, whole first cousins, uncle and niece, or aunt and nephew (§42-103).
+- In Nebraska, marriages are void when the parties are related to each other as parent and child, grandparent and grandchild, brother or sister, half-brother or half-sister, whole first cousins, uncle and niece, or aunt and nephew (per Neb.Rev.Stat. §42-103).
 This section applies to children and relatives born in or out of wedlock.

-Must a minister be a resident of or certified in Nebraska?
+Must an officiant be a resident of or certified in Nebraska?

-- No. Nebraska certification or residence is not needed as long as the minister is authorized to perform marriage ceremonies by the denomination to which he or she belongs.
-"Every judge, retired judge, or clerk magistrate, and every preacher of the gospel authorized by the usages of the church to which he or she belongs to solemnize marriages, may perform the marriage ceremony in this state" (§42-108).
+- No. Nebraska certification or residence is not needed as long as the officiant is authorized to perform marriage ceremonies as outlined in Neb.Rev.Stat. §42-108 which states, "Every judge, retired judge, or clerk magistrate, and every preacher of the gospel authorized by the usages of the church to which he or she belongs to solemnize marriages, may perform the marriage ceremony in this State".

 What do we do if we want to be married by a judge?